joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5706813/2024/08/17/austin-dillon-penalty-nascar-drivers/

 **Spencer Torkelson returns to the Tigers: 'He doesn’t have to carry the franchise'**\
-`After nearly two months in Triple A, Spencer Torkelson went 2-for-3 with a double, a triple and a walk in his return to the majors.`\
+`After nearly two months in Triple A, Torkelson went 2-for-3 with a double, a triple and a walk in his return to the majors.`\
 https://nytimes.com/athletic/5706778/2024/08/17/detroit-tigers-spencer-torkelson-return/

 **Titans' Key's 6-game suspension overturned**\